Our team of qualified and experienced metallurgists provides a wide range of testing activities.

 - Inclusion content, grain size determinations

 - Graphite type, size, distribution in cast irons

-- Determination of heat treatment condition, case depth, decarburisation
+- Micro Examination for the determination of heat treatment condition, case depth, decarburisation and material cleanliness

-- Ferrite counts, volume fraction determinations image analysis
+- Ferrite counts, volume fraction determinations by image analysis

 Pitting and crevice corrosion testing to ASTM G48 (Method A)